 Be consistent with McMaster University Policies.

-Approval of sponsorship or co-promotion shall be done by through a Sponsorship Proposal form to be filed with the Clubs Administrator and Clubs Accounting & Accounts Receivables Clerk;
+Approval of sponsorship or co-promotion shall be done by through a Sponsorship Proposal form to be filed out with the Clubs Administrator and Clubs Accounting & Accounts Receivables Clerk;

 The MSU reserves to right to approve or deny any sponsorship of co-promotion requests.